NPD-Admin/Non-Parisan-Delaware-Documents/Bylaws.md

 <ol>
   <h2><li>NAME & ORGANIZATION</li></h2>
   <ol type="a">
-    <li>This organization, registered as a political committee titled the “Non-Partisan Party State Committee of Delaware”, CFID: 03004601, shall be known as the Non-Partisan Party and may be abbreviated “NPP”.
+    <li>This organization, registered as a political committee titled “Non-Partisan Delaware”, CFID: 03004601, shall be known as Non-Partisan Delaware, which may be abbreviated “NPD”.
 It is the regularly organized governing organization of the NONPARTISAN party as reported by the Delaware Commissioner of Elections.</li>
-    <li>It may also be referred to as “Delaware Non-Partisans”, “Non-Partisans of Delaware”, “nonpartisans”, or any other variation of “Delaware” and “Non-Partisans”.</li>
+    <li>It may also be referred to as “NonPartisanDE”, "NonPartisanDE.org", or "@NonPartisanDE".</li>
-    <li>The Non-Partisan Party shall be established as an unincorporated association governed by the laws of the United States and the State of Delaware, as well as these bylaws.</li>
+    <li>Non-Partisan Delaware shall be established as an unincorporated association governed by the laws of the United States and the State of Delaware, as well as these bylaws.</li>
-    <li>The Governing Board established in §4 may, by a 4/5ths vote, alter the corporate structure of the Non-Partisan Party.
+    <li>The Governing Board established in §4 may, by a 4/5ths vote, alter the corporate structure of Non-Partisan Delaware.
 Any such restructuring must be reversible.</li>
-    <li>The Non-Partisan Party shall be registered as a political committee with the Delaware Commissioner of Elections, CFID: 03004601.
+    <li>Non-Partisan Delaware shall be registered as a political committee with the Delaware Commissioner of Elections, CFID: 03004601.
 The acting Treasurer shall maintain this committee and ensure the timely submission of all required reports.</li>
     <li>If the Commissioner of Elections unilaterally amends the established committee’s Statement of Organization, the acting Treasurer shall create a new committee whose name and CFID will automatically override the one listed in §1.a & §1.d.</li>
   </ol>